 - W www.kilgraston.com

-- A mainstream independent school for girls aged from 13 to 18 with a linked junior school
+- A mainstream independent school for girls aged from 2 to 18

 - Boarding: Yes

 - Pupils: 310

 - Fees: Day £10,155 - £16,470; Boarding £21,495 - £28,140 pa

 - Open days: Scholarship Day in February and Family Fun and Open Afternoon in May

 - Review: View The Good Schools Guide Review

 Sacred Heart ethos prevails - staff enormously caring, ‘will go the extra mile’.
 The horse mad can graduate with an SVQII in basic horse care (worming and the like), which, as far as we can work out is ... one...